JayCodist/Paginator/README.md

 # Paginator

-Displays paginated results from existing database of schools list (MySQL database loaded from schools list.txt
+Displays paginated results from existing database of schools list (MySQL database loaded from "school list.txt")

 ## To do